401.01 Filing Receipts

 For paper applications under §1 or §44 of the Trademark Act, after an application has been given a filing date, a filing receipt is sent to the applicant.
 The filing receipt identifies the following: (1) the mark; (2) the application serial number, filing date, and register; (3) the type of mark (e.g., trademark or service mark); (4) the statutory basis or bases for filing, if provided at the time of filing; (5) the identification of goods and/or services, and international classes; (6) information about the applicant (and the applicant’s attorney, if provided); and (7) the address to be used for correspondence.
 See TMEP §201 for further information about what constitutes the filing date.

 The applicant or attorney should review the information on the filing receipt for accuracy and notify the USPTO in writing of any discrepancy.
-A request for correction of a filing receipt should be directed to the Commissioner for Trademarks, P.O.
-Box 1451, Alexandria, Virginia 22313-1451, or sent via e-mail to TMfilingreceipt@uspto.gov.
+A request for correction of a filing receipt should be be sent via e-mail to TMfilingreceipt@uspto.gov or mailed to the Commissioner for Trademarks, P.O.
+Box 1451, Alexandria, Virginia 22313-1451.